 Vision

-Focused on the issues that matter to District 32
+Focused on the issues that matter most to District 32

 -